 - Removal of skin cancer and other skin and subcutaneous lesions

 - Congenital anomalies – Hereditary defects in the head and neck area.
+Sometimes nasal deformity can be the subject of surgical correction, especially in patients with cleft lip and palate.

 - Plastic and reconstructive hand surgery